julzaza/wildwitchherbs/_posts/2025-09-23-herbs-vlach-wise-women.md

 Herbs highlighted here are part of the rituals still practiced at the **[Seven Sacred Springs of Serbia](/seven-sacred-springs-serbia/)**, where holy water and herbal preparations create centuries-old remedies.

 Learn more about this guarded living magic traditions and check out **[Vlasko Love Spells, Binding Knots and Forest Spirits](/charms-vlach-healers/).**

 ---

+## Frequently Asked Questions

+**Which herbs were most important to Vlach wise women?**
+Yarrow, rue, mugwort, wormwood, St. John's Wort, elder, and wild basil were central for protection, healing, love, and spiritual connection.

+**How were these herbs harvested?**
+Offerings such as bread crumbs, coins, or whispered prayers were made to ensure the plant retained its 'duša' (soul).

+**Are these practices safe today?**
+Yes, in small amounts such as teas or culinary use, but some herbs like rue and wormwood should be used with caution.

+**Where can I learn more about Vlach herbal magic?**
+See **[Vlasko Love Spells, Binding Knots and Forest Spirits](/charms-vlach-healers/)** and **[Vlach Magic of Negotin](/vlach-magic-negotin-serbia/)** for more on rituals, herbs, and folklore.

+---